dt-orders/keptn-orders-setup/AWS.md

 See [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for local CLI installation and configuration.

-See [this article](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/) for For help access keys
+See [this article](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/) for help with access keys

 Once installed, run this command to configure the cli: